aritchie/blog/input/posts/acrcore.md

 Out of the box, CORE will offer:
-* A Centralized Hosting Platform
+* A Centralized Structured Hosting Platform
 * Environment (App & Device Information)
 * Logging
 * Connectivity